Smart-Contract-Modelling-uOttawa/SymboleoAC-Application-API/README.md

 ## Running the Application

-Before proceeding, ensure that the chaincode is successfully deployed on Hyperledger Fabric.
+Before proceeding, ensure the generated smart contract is successfully deployed on Hyperledger Fabric.
 For deployment instructions, refer to:

 [SymboleoAC-HyperledgerFabric-Test-Network](https://github.com/Smart-Contract-Modelling-uOttawa/SymboleoAC-HyperledgerFabric-Test-Netwrok)